AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 >
 >External lookup functionality is not available on Document or User objects.
 >
 >External lookup fields from custom forms are currently not supported in dashboards.
 You cannot edit the field value inline, and it may not display properly in a dashboard.
+(External lookup fields are supported in Canvas Dashboards.)

 To add an external lookup: